“You seem to come across as sentimental.”

 Such torque is, in theory, proportional to both the Radial Component’s length, as well as the thrust from the aircraft’s engines.
 However, such proportionality becomes distorted when aerodynamic forces are added.
 Wings and stabilizers provide stability that inhibits pitch torque.
 The utility of a Longitudinal (x) component becomes visible through this problem.
 Many fighters are intentionally designed to be unstable to have greater maneuverability, and the inclusion of the Longitudinal Component allows PROJECT: Dual Vector’s Mass Vectoring system to temporarily decrease the stability of the Toulumne fighter.

 Therefore, the Longitudinal Component decreases stability, while the Radial Component generates pitch torque.
-When combined, these components result is greater maneuverability, as well as smooth pitching, at the cost of some ease of operation.
+When combined, these components result in greater maneuverability, as well as smooth pitching, at the cost of some ease of operation.

 Such physical characteristics were integrated with a powerful standard loadout to ensure that the Toulumne fighter would have a wide range of competencies, with a slight bias towards air-to-air combat.
 Such weapons were developed alongside PROJECT: Dual Vector to deliver an array of combat options, as well as to test new advancements in various weapons technologies.